psychonomics/Getting-and-Cleaning-Data-Project/Codebook.md

+Units of measurement
+All measurements were normalized and bounded within [-1,1], before the mean was taken accross subject and activity.
+The time domain body accelerations signals are originally measured in standard gravity units 'g'.
+The body acceleration signals were obtained by subtracting the gravity from the total acceleration.
+The time domain body gyroscope signals are originally the angular velocity vector measured by the gyroscope for each window sample, in units of radians/second.

+The variables, and explanation of what each variable is, are listed below

 Subject
 Subject who performed the activity.
+Range is from 1 to 30

 Activity
-Activity undertaken by subject.			`
+Activity undertaken by subject.

 time.domain.body.acceleration.signals.mean.X
 Mean subject-activity value for the mean of the time domain body acceleration signals in the X direction.

 time.domain.body.acceleration.signals.mean.Y
 Mean subject-activity value for the mean of the time domain body acceleration signals in the Y direction.